metablaster/WindowsFirewallRuleset/Docs/SecurityAndPrivacy.md

 In the following sections are most common privacy concerns and suggestions on how to deal with them.

-When it comes to privacy, briefly, there are 2 different defense categories:
+When it comes to privacy, briefly, there are two different defense categories:

 - Hide your online activity, is what people usually refer to when talking about "privacy".\
 This relates to data such as hardware ID's, browser fingerprinting, IP address etc.